dinhanhx/pigeon-shell/README.md

 ## Introduction

 Pigeon-shell is like [ssh](https://www.ssh.com/) but is not reactive and is one-to-one.
 In justification of this, one client connects to one server and one server only listens to one client.
-Moreover, you can run command like `cd` or `bash` etc.
+Moreover, you **can not** run command like `cd` or `bash` etc.

 This project is for educational purpose that is to understand how ssh works, how to implement asymmetric encryption, how to implement remote shell over TCP/IP.